MicrosoftLearning/mslearn-mlops/documentation/02-aml-job.md

 ## Challenge scenario

 To automate machine learning workflows, you can define machine learning tasks in scripts.
 To execute any workflow consisting of Python scripts, use Azure Machine Learning jobs.
-Azure Machine Learning jobs store all metadata of a workflow, including input and output parameters.
+Azure Machine Learning jobs store all metadata of a workflow, including input parameters and output metrics.
 By running scripts as jobs, it's easier to track and manage your machine learning models.

 ## Prerequisites